What is a Life Coach vs. a Therapist or Consultant

 • Going through a breakup or grieving a loved one

-As you can see, human life has a wide variety of complex challenges, and we all go through difficult periods in our lives when we could use a little help.
+Human life has various complex challenges, and we all go through difficult periods when we could use a little help.

-Coaches provide much more than just an outside perspective or the comforting presence that you normally seek from a friend.
-From career coaching to helping you deal with more personal issues, professional coaches have proven methods and coaching tools that can bring results for their clients, no matter how tough their situation is.
+Coaches can provide much more than just an outside perspective or the comforting presence you normally seek from a friend.
+From career planning to dealing with personal issues, professional coaches have proven methods and tools to help you no matter how tough your situation is.

 [ Read: 8 Types of Life Coaching Services (And How to Find Your Perfect Coach) ]

-A lot of entrepreneurs, high-level leaders, athletes, and artists work with one or more coaches on their goals and performance.
-These are the people who are usually dealing with high-risk decisions and emotionally or physically challenging situations in their everyday work that are hard to get through on their own.
+Many entrepreneurs, high-level leaders, athletes, and artists work with one or more coaches on their goals and performance.
+These people usually have to make high-risk decisions and deal with emotionally or physically challenging situations in their everyday work that are hard to get through on their own.

-Whether you want to learn something specific, improve your communication skills, build self-confidence, get over something that’s blocking your path forward, reach your goals, or are just looking for some clarity, working with a life coach can support you.
+Whether you want to learn something specific, build confidence, or find more clarity, working with a life coach can bring you positive changes.

 lifecoach definition

-Therapists are most commonly confused with life coaches.
+Therapists are often confused with life coaches.
 These two areas do have some similarities in the sense that they help people feel better and progress in their lives.
 Life coaching and therapy serve different purposes, though.

 A psychologist is a licensed professional too, but not a medical doctor.
-They can’t prescribe medication or diagnose their clients, but they can provide talk therapy and help with mental health issues such as anxiety, depression, mood disorders, bad habits, or addictions.
+They can’t prescribe medication or diagnose their clients, but they can provide talk therapy and help with mental health issues such as anxiety, depression, mood or eating disorders, and addictions.

-A life coach, in turn, doesn’t need to be licensed in order to provide coaching sessions to their clients.
-They can get certified at a training institution like ICF (International Coaching Federation) or EMCC (European Mentoring and Coaching Council), but it’s not a requirement for them to practice coaching.
+A life coach, in turn, doesn’t need to be licensed to work with clients.
+They can get certified at a training institution like the International Coaching Federation (CF) or the European Mentoring and Coaching Council (EMCC), but it’s not a requirement for them to practice coaching.

 What’s common in all three of these service providers is that they all focus on helping people stay mentally well, but their methods largely differ.
 Therapy usually focuses on managing mental health issues and healing from past trauma.
-A therapist helps clients process the events of their lives and learn tools to cope with their emotions.
+It allows clients to process life events and learn new tools to cope with difficult emotions.

-In this sense, therapy is normally more focused on issues triggered by past events, while coaching tends to be more future-facing.
-Of course, there can be an overlap between both methodologies but normally, it’s more beneficial for the client to start with therapy around a key issue and then progress into coaching later.
+In this sense, therapy normally focuses more on issues triggered by past events, while coaching tends to be more future-facing.
+Of course, there can be an overlap between both methodologies but, normally, it’s more beneficial for the client to start with therapy around a key issue and then progress into coaching later.

 Needless to say, neither is better than the other.
-They simply provide different tools for change, and a client might go through multiple therapy and coaching processes in their life at specific turning points.
+They simply provide different tools for change.
+Clients often go through multiple therapy and coaching processes at specific turning points in their lives.

 Example of Therapy vs. Coaching

-Let’s say you’ve been losing motivation at work lately, and you need help figuring out how to be more inspired in your everyday work.
+Let’s say you’ve been losing motivation at work lately and need help figuring out how to feel more inspired about your everyday work.

 If you suspect that this might be tied to a larger issue connected to your mental health, a therapist might be a better option.
 For example, high-functioning depression might go unnoticed behind a facade of performing your daily routine tasks.
-At the same time, you may feel that the activities that used to give you joy don’t bring you the same feeling anymore.
-You might always feel chronically tired and lethargic, have prolonged sleep issues, and avoid social activities.
+You may feel that the activities that used to give you joy don’t bring you the same feeling anymore.
+You always feel chronically tired and lethargic, have prolonged sleep issues, and avoid social activities.

-On the other hand, if you’re feeling good about other areas of your life, but you’re simply bored with the work you’ve been doing, you may benefit more from coaching.
-A career coach can help you gain clarity of not just your current job situation but your long-term career path as well, where you can find personal fulfillment.
+On the other hand, if you’re feeling good about other areas of your life but you’re simply bored with the work you’ve been doing, you may benefit more from coaching.
+A career coach can help you gain clarity of not just your current job situation but your long-term career path as well, helping you find personal fulfillment.

 Counseling is very similar to therapy; licensed psychologists or therapists perform both.
-However, counseling is a more short-term process with a particular problem or situation to deal with.
-It can take a few weeks to a few months, and it usually focuses on a predefined issue, such as addiction or the grief of a loved one.
+However, counseling is a short-term process with a particular focus problem or situation.
+It can take a few weeks to a few months, and it’s usually centered around a predefined issue, such as the grief of a loved one.

 So, the key difference between counseling and coaching is that counseling helps with mental health issues and healing trauma, while life coaching is more likely to focus on building self-awareness and moving toward personal goals.

-The most important difference between coaching and consulting is that a consultant gives their clients the answers they need, while a coach helps them find answers on their own.
+Consulting is another profession commonly mistaken for business or career coaching.
+The most important difference is that a consultant gives their clients the answers they need, while a coach helps them find answers on their own.

-A consultant has to have expertise in the area where they give out advice, but a coach doesn’t necessarily need to be well-versed in their client’s field.
+A consultant has to have expertise in the area they’re advising, but a coach doesn’t necessarily need to be well-versed in the client’s personal or career situation.

 Consultants give instructions; coaches give guidance.
 If a professional or a team needs out-of-the-box thinking and new perspectives, they will turn to a coach.
 They will work with a consultant if they need concrete solutions from someone who’s seen the same problems before.